 After an abortion Abortion Expulsion of the product of fertilization before completing the term of gestation and without deliberate interference.
 Spontaneous Abortion (either spontaneous or induced), or postpartum after delivery of the placenta Placenta A highly vascularized mammalian fetal-maternal organ and major site of transport of oxygen, nutrients, and fetal waste products.
 It includes a fetal portion (chorionic villi) derived from trophoblasts and a maternal portion (decidua) derived from the uterine endometrium.
 The placenta produces an array of steroid, protein and peptide hormones (placental hormones).
 Placenta, Umbilical Cord, and Amniotic Cavity, tissue may be retained within the uterus Uterus The uterus, cervix, and fallopian tubes are part of the internal female reproductive system.
 The uterus has a thick wall made of smooth muscle (the myometrium) and an inner mucosal layer (the endometrium).
 The most inferior portion of the uterus is the cervix, which connects the uterine cavity to the vagina.
 Uterus, Cervix, and Fallopian Tubes: Anatomy.
 This phenomenon is known as retained products of conception and can lead to hemorrhage and infection.
 Ultrasound findings include:

-A transvaginal ultrasound demonstrates a heterogeneous echogenic mass Mass Three-dimensional lesion that occupies a space within the breast Imaging of the Breast in the endometrial cavity (black arrow), representing retained products of conception.
+A transvaginal ultrasound demonstrates a heterogeneous echogenic mass in the endometrial cavity (black arrow), representing retained products of conception.

-Image: “Gray-scale US demonstrates an echogenic mass Mass Three-dimensional lesion that occupies a space within the breast Imaging of the Breast in the endometrial cavity (black arrow)” by Maureen P. Kohi et al AL Amyloidosis.
-License: CC BY 3.0Nuchal translucency for aneuploidy screening Screening Preoperative Care:
+Image: “Gray-scale US demonstrates an echogenic mass in the endometrial cavity (black arrow)” by Maureen P. Kohi et al. License: CC BY 3.0Nuchal translucency for aneuploidy screening Screening Preoperative Care:

 An assessment of the nuchal translucency (or thickness of the nuchal fold at the back of the neck Neck The part of a human or animal body connecting the head to the rest of the body.
-Peritonsillar Abscess) is a part of common aneuploidy screening tests Screening tests Screening tests are used to identify people in the early stages of a disease and enable early intervention with the goal of reducing morbidity and mortality.
-Epidemiological Values of Diagnostic Tests.
+Peritonsillar Abscess) is a part of common aneuploidy screening tests Aneuploidy Screening Tests Prenatal Care.

 Nuchal translucency (NT) measurements: